K07H/DecorationsMod/README.md

 You can change computers labels by clicking on them.<br>
 You can change the customizable picture frame size, orientation and frame border style by clicking on it, and also set its content image like regular picture frames (the window displaying images found in the screenshot folder appears).<br>
 You can display or hide the giant cove tree eggs by clicking on it (hidden by default).<br>
-Inside the DecorationsMod folder you will find the file Config.txt which contains few options that you can modify.
-For example there's an option allowing you to make giant cove trees spawns Juvenile Ghost Leviatans.<br>

 ### News & updates:<br>
 Changelog available here: [CHANGELOG.txt](https://github.com/K07H/DecorationsMod/raw/master/CHANGELOG.txt)<br>